Spironolactone: What You Need to Know Spironolactone is a water pill that helps your body get rid of extra salt and water. Doctors prescribe it mainly to treat high blood pressure and to help your heart work better when it's weakened. It works by blocking a chemical in your body that normally tells

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with spironolactone:
+Check interactions with Spironolactone:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.